rshrc/Words625/README.md

 ### Future Enhancements

-- Implement advanced learning modules with speaking and listening exercises.
+- [ ] Implement advanced learning modules with speaking and listening exercises.
-- Add Fill in the blanks type game levels
+- [ ] Add Fill in the blanks type game levels.
-- Expand the game level repository for a more comprehensive learning journey.
+- [ ] Expand the game level repository for a more comprehensive learning journey.
-- Add support for learning Kannada script and pronunciation.
+- [ ] Add support for learning Kannada script and pronunciation.
-- Add image based learning exercises
+- [ ] Add image-based learning exercises.

-All PR's and Contributions Welcome!
+All PR's and contributions are welcome!
+Whether you're interested in fixing bugs, adding new features, or improving documentation, we would love your help.
+Please feel free to open a Pull Request with your improvements.
+If you're not sure where to start, check out our open issues for inspiration, or join our community on Discord to discuss and collaborate.
+Together, we can make Kannada learning fun and accessible to everyone!

 Join our dev community at [Discord](https://discord.gg/HqwnSZUmsz)!